abijithsunny/E-commerce-Data-Analysis-Project/README.md

 ## 📌 How to Use

 1. Import datasets into MySQL
-2. Run SQL queries from `queries.sql`
+2. Run SQL queries from `ecommerce_queries.sql`
 3. Load data into Power BI
-4. Open `dashboard.pbix` to view the dashboard
+4. Open `ecommerce_dashboard.pbix` to view the dashboard

 ---